 In addition to continuing her studies at Art College in Zurich, her artistic development is influenced by her frequent travel abroad.
 During an educational trip to Florence, Hagmann gained more insight into the history and technology of mineral and oil paints at the Scuola Leonardo da Vinci.

 Since 2004, her paintings are displayed in the Zurich region and in Engadin, as well as in her studio in Ticino/Tessin.
-Hagmann creates figurative paintings in acrylic, watercolor, and oil.
+Cornelia Hagmann creates contemporary paintings in acrylic, watercolor, and oil.

 These unique, colorful paintings are a homage to nature and its beauty.
 With her works of art Cornelia Hagmann would like to sensitize the eye of the viewer in order to bring the sensitivity of our natural environment and its beauty and values to the centre of human consciousness.